JRGTH/mqtt_ups_sched/README.md

 # Set the desired command to be executed when shutdown delay time is reached, eg: "shutdown -p now".
 SYS_SHUTDOWN_CMD="/sbin/shutdown -p now"

-# Set the desired shutdown delay time in seconds.
+# Set the desired shutdown delay time in seconds, please use an integer value here, set to 0 to disable.
+# Time here may be relative due to the time it takes to query the topics and may vary per system.
 SYS_SHUTDOWN_DELAY="360"

 # Set "YES" here if the system must shutdown immediately if system battery low mode/threshold is reached.
+# Note that this will be executed regardless of the "SYS_SHUTDOWN_DELAY" parameter configuration if enabled.
 SYS_LOWBATT_FASTSHUTDOWN="YES"

 # Set "YES" here to enable system beeps during some state events.
 SYS_BEEP_ENABLE="YES"

-# Set the system max retry count in seconds during commlost/errors before the script halts.
+# Set the system max retry count in seconds during commlost/errors before the script halts, please use an integer value here.
 SYS_RETRY_COUNT="30"
 ```
 #### The above configuration will yield all the device states.